 I would add that sitting on a cushion at a retreat for 60 hours a week is not necessarily meditation, although it could be.

 It depends on what is going on internally.

 I've heard examples of modern meditation teachers recommending that their students actively think and analyze on the cushion.
-At some level I find this frightening and I would tend to disagree.
+I find this a bit frightening and at least in an overall sense I would tend to disagree.
 I think this is quite possibly pointing in the wrong direction, that it may be training people to strengthen and practice their attachment and prejudice towards thought, something that instead needs to be un-done, un-learned.